mantidproject/mantid/dev-docs/source/Testing/VSI/VSITesting.rst

    #.
 In the properties tab click Delete and the plot alterations should be removed from the plot.
    #.
 Repeat the previous three steps for the different Rebin options.

 #.
-Close the VATES interface and then reopen as before.
+Close the VSI interface and then reopen as before.
 You are now in scatter plot mode.

    #.
 Under Properties, change the Number of Points and Top Percentile settings and see that the plot changes.
    #.
-Drag the peaks_qLab workspace from the main GUI onto VATES.
+Drag the peaks_qLab workspace from the main GUI onto VSI.
 This should show the peak position in the plot as points.
    #.
-Drag the peaks_qLab_integrated workspace from the main GUI onto VATES.
+Drag the peaks_qLab_integrated workspace from the main GUI onto VSI.
 This should show the peak positions in the plot as spheres.

 #.
-Close the VATES GUI.
+Close the VSI GUI.